OHI-Science/ohi-science.github.io/_posts/2021-08-03-rethink_talks_podcast.md

 tags : [news]
 ---

-## What does a healthy ocean really look like
+## What does a healthy ocean really look like?

 Susa Niiranen, in a [Rethink Talks podcast](https://rethink.earth/what-does-a-healthy-ocean-really-look-like/), explores what a healthy ocean really looks like and how the Ocean Health Index offers a comprehensive assessment of the social, economic, and environmental condition of the ocean.